The Clash Of Taurus 38 Special Holsters

 • Fits Taurus 85 and Smith & Wesson J-Frame revolvers

 Lightweight nylon is comfortable and versatile.
 The materials in the New Barsony Pocket holster surround your revolver in a foam-padded sheath which breaks up the outline of the gun.
-Over time, the foam may wear out, but this affordable option might be the answer for that one pair of pants which don’t fit your other holsters.
+Over time, the foam may wear out, but this affordable option might be the answer for that one pair of pants that doesn’t fit your other holsters.

 • Laminate Cordura nylon construction